juharris/train-pytorch-in-js/README.md

 ## 2. Load the model in JavaScript
 We'll use [ONNX Runtime Web](https://github.com/microsoft/onnxruntime/tree/master/js/web) to load the gradient graph.

-At this time (March 2022), this only works with custom ONNX Runtine Web builds which have training operators enabled but one is included in this repository.
+At this time (April 2022), this only works with custom ONNX Runtine Web builds which have training operators enabled but the required files are included in this repository.
-The published ONNX Runtime Web doesn't support the certain operators in our graph with gradient calculations such as `GatherGrad` when using an InferenceSession.
+The officially published ONNX Runtime Web doesn't support the certain operators in our exported gradient graph with gradient calculations such as `GatherGrad` when using an InferenceSession.

 0. (Optional) Build ONNX Runtime Web with training operators enabled.